AI Overviews: What They Are and How They Affect Search Visibility

 AI Mode goes further.
 In Google’s March 5, 2025 announcement, the company positioned AI Mode as the deeper follow-up experience for complex, multi-part questions.
 Google says AI Mode is particularly useful for comparisons, reasoning-heavy tasks and exploratory searches that would otherwise take several separate queries.

 For content planning, the distinction matters.
-A page that can win a featured snippet by giving one crisp sentence is not automatically the best page for AI Overviews.
+A page that can win a featured snippet by giving one crisp sentence isn’t automatically the best page for AI Overviews.
 AI Overviews need a page that can supply clear extractive answers, but also enough context, credibility and support to deserve inclusion in a multi-source summary.

 How can you appear in AI Overviews?